skrodahl/qwen38-27B-dual-rtx5060/README.md

     k=4:  24.5 steps/s x 3.890 = 92.4 tok/s
     k=7:  19.3 steps/s x 5.679 = 108.3 tok/s

+(The k=4 figure is the soft one: a rerun of the same stage measured 4.269 acceptance and 103.5 tok/s at that depth, so structured acceptance at k=4 is sample-dependent and does not clearly fall at depth.
+The direction — more positions still filled at k=7 — holds either way, but the gap is smaller than this one pair suggests.)

 **The rule that falls out:** the deeper your typical context, the more each draft position has to earn.
 Predictable output (JSON, code, tool calls) keeps earning it; prose stops at k=4 and the penalty for overshooting roughly doubles